About a life with OCD, expressing its overwhelming power and 'what it can be': Murder.

 Yes, it’s been a nightmare.
 But now this is going to change.

-I have no idea who he really is and all we have for each other are nods when we accidently meet in the corridors.
+I have no idea who he really is, and all we have for each other are nods when we accidently meet in the corridors.

 The only personal thing I have put up is a picture of Roger, leaning against the little radio on my bedside table.
 Well, THE bedside table – it isn’t mine but part of this furnished room.
 The radio belongs to me, too, but I don’t regard it as something personal.

 This is an empty room.
 I don’t like it.
 You wouldn’t either.
 It looks sterile and the smell of the new plastic floor just doesn’t want to fade.
 If I talked to myself, I mean out loud, there would be an echo.
-The only good thing about this room is that it’s away from Sonja.
-Kind of at least.
-Here, I can enjoy some privacy and let my thoughts wander.
-But when she knocks on my door, we spend some time together.

 She’s going to destroy everything if I leave her.
-She says she can’t be without me and that I must stay.
+She claims she can’t be without me and that I must stay.
 But I am exhausted.
 She has depleted all my energy.
 Life’s passing me by.

 God, you know, don’t you?
 Please, God, if you exist, you know that I have reached the end of my tether.
 You know that I am done, and you do understand, don’t you?